 The City of Kalamunda and its project team undertook the first phase of stakeholder and community consultation in early 2018 to gain insights on local perceptions of the town centre and how it could better meet needs and aspirations.
 This included discussion with local business owners, landowners and tenants, the local Chamber of Commerce, local organisations and the broader community through:

-On 28 May 2019 the Council of the City of Kalamunda adopted the Draft Kalamunda Activity Centre Plan for the purpose of public advertising.
-See the Council Minutes here.
+On 28 May 2019, Council adopted the KACP for the purposes of public advertising.

-For futher information on this project please contact the City's Strategic Planning Services during office hours:
+For further information on this project please contact the City's Strategic Planning Services during office hours: